 Photo by Here’s Kate

 Try this instead.
 Make your own small project from start to finish.
-Try to replicate something that inspires you.
+Or, try to replicate something that inspires you.
 Now there are real problems to solve.
 How do I render for widescreen?
 I need to make that spin around.
 I want to make the material reflective.
 How do I do that?
 I need the timeline twice as long.
 How do I cut this out of the background?
+Alpha Channels?
 How do I make this go backwards?
 Go look for the answer.
 Now we’re actually cooking instead of just sitting on the couch watching a show about it.